amitgith/amitgith/README.md

 - 👋 Hi, I’m Amit Kumar Sharma
-- 👀 I’m current working on Some cool projects using
+- 👀 I’m current working on Some cool projects using python
 - 🌱 I’m currently learning python and Machine Learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: